RMS Virginian

-SS Drottningholm was a steam turbine ocean liner.
-One of the earliest of her type, she was designed as a transatlantic liner and mail ship for Allan Line, built in Scotland, and launched in 1904 as RMS Virginian.
+RMS Virginian was a steam turbine ocean liner.
+One of the earliest of her type, she was designed as a transatlantic liner and mail ship for Allan Line, built in Scotland, and launched in 1904.

-In the First World War Virginian spent a few months as a troopship, then was converted into an armed merchant cruiser (AMC).
+In the First World War, the Virginian spent a few months as a troopship, then was converted into an armed merchant cruiser (AMC).
 In August 1917 a U-boat damaged her with a torpedo.

-In 1920 she was sold to the Swedish American Line and renamed Drottningholm.
+In 1920 she was sold to the Swedish American Line and renamed SS Drottningholm.
 As a neutral passenger ship during the Second World War she performed notable service repatriating thousands of civilians of various countries on both sides of the war.

 In 1948 Drottningholm was sold to a company in the Italian Home Lines group, which renamed her Brasil.

 In 1951 Home Lines chartered her to Hamburg America Line, which renamed her Homeland.
 She was scrapped in Italy in 1955.